 Denmark is currently seen as the least corrupt place in the world and many non-Western countries such as Botswana are also viewed as relatively untainted (Transparency International 2015).
 In most societies, corruption is not normal: it is therefore potentially avoidable everywhere.
 Corruption is concentrated in pockets because it depends upon common expectations of behaviour.
 Where corruption is the norm, getting rid of it poses a co-ordination problem: if I expect those around me to continue to be corrupt, why should I change my behaviour?
 Because of this, pockets of corruption have proved to be highly persistent: the same industries and the same societies remain corrupt for many years.
+Similarly, honesty is persistent.

-7-8 Kindle Ed.
+&lt;sup>1 7-8 Kindle Ed.